ax-va/Pytest-Okken-2022/pytest-features/command-line-flags.md

 - `-k pattern`: match a name pattern of tests

+- `-s`: turn off output capture to show `print`s not only for failed tests

 - `-v`, `--verbose`: reveal more verbose output

 - `-vv`: show all mismatches in a test

+- `--capture=no`: turn off output capture to show `print`s not only for failed tests

 - `--fixtures -v`: show a list of all available fixtures, include with `-v` the entire docstring